-1.10 IMPAIRMENT OF NON-FINANCIAL ASSETS
+1.7 IMPAIRMENT OF NON-FINANCIAL ASSETS

-Assets that are subject to amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Assets that are subject to amortisation or depreciation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Non-financial assets which have suffered impairment are reviewed for possible reversal of the impairment at each reporting date.

-1.11 FINANCIAL ASSETS
+1.8 FINANCIAL ASSETS

 Financial assets are recognised when the Group becomes party to the contracts that give rise to them and are classified as financial assets at fair value through the Income Statement or loans and receivables, as appropriate.
-Financial assets are classified at initial recognition and, where allowed and appropriate, this designation is re-evaluated at each financial year-end.
-When financial assets are recognised, initially they are measured at fair value, being the transaction price, plus in the case of financial assets not at fair value through the Income Statement, directly attributable transaction costs.
+Financial assets are classified at initial recognition and, where allowed and appropriate, this designation is re-evaluated at each financial year end.
+When financial assets are recognised, initially, they are measured at fair value, being the transaction price plus directly attributable transaction costs.

 All standard purchases and sales of financial assets are recognised on the trade date, being the date a commitment is made to purchase or sell the asset.
-Standard transactions require delivery of assets within the timeframe generally established by regulation or convention in the market place.
+Standard transactions require delivery of assets within the time frame generally established by regulation or convention in the marketplace.